jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 ***

-Using a hacksaw and a cutter to trim the design of ventilation area.
+Using a hacksaw and a cutter to trim the design of the vent.

 ***